 Car motor oils labeled (Energy Conserving) contain anti-friction additives which, will cause clutch slippage.
 I went to a semi-synthetic oil on the R1 at 3000 miles.
 I plan on doing the same thing on the Busa.

-Car oil will work fine, I like castrol gtx, also they dont make oils based on rpm ratings I dont know where you people get this shit.
+Car oil will work fine, I like castrol gtx, also they dont make oils based on rpm ratings I dont know where you people get this poop.
 And it will never hurt your clutches syn or non synthetic.
 9.40s not bad for an oil that is ruining my motor and clutches.
 LOL

-Car oil will work fine, I like castrol gtx, also they dont make oils based on rpm ratings I dont know where you people get this shit.
+Car oil will work fine, I like castrol gtx, also they dont make oils based on rpm ratings I dont know where you people get this poop.
 And it will never hurt your clutches syn or non synthetic.
 9.40s not bad for an oil that is ruining my motor and clutches.
 LOL[/QUOTE]<span id='postcolor'>

 How many miles has your bike done?